k0da/terraform-controller/README.md

-[EXPERIMENTAL] terraform-controller
+terraform-controller
 ========

 ## ***Use K8s to Run Terraform***

-**NOTE:** We are actively experimenting with this in the open.
-Consider this ALPHA software and subject to change.
+**NOTE:** This is a fork  of [https://github.com/rancher/terraform-controller](rancher/terraform-controller) with added features which are not accepted upstream (yet?).
 Terraform-controller - This is a low level tool to run Git controlled Terraform modules in Kubernetes.
 The controller manages the TF state file using Kubernetes as a remote statefile backend (requires Terraform 0.13.1)!
 You can have changes auto-applied or wait for an explicit "OK" before running.

 There are two parts to the stack, the controller and the executor.